 *Norfolk Swift Response - 0344 800 8020 select option 1

-If you need help from our foodbank there are a few simple steps to follow.
+If you need help from our foodbank you need to try and get a voucher

 You can do this by contacting an appropriate local support agency.
 If they feel you are struggling to put food on the table, they will issue you with a foodbank voucher.
 The local agency can also provide long term support if needed to help address some of the issues behind the reasons for your crisis.

 Agencies we work with are listed below.
 Even though their offices may be closed due to the Coronavirus outbreak, you should still be able to contact them by phone to get a voucher.
 If you are struggling to get hold of a local support agency, you can call 0808 2082138 for free to speak to a trained, independent Citizens Advice agent.
 Their helpline is open Mon-Fri 10am-4pm.
 You’ll be able to talk to an agent confidentially about your circumstances and if needed they’ll issue you with a foodbank voucher.

 - Benjamin Foundation (01603 615670)